 Inverted by Netflix: The service's name was created during its initial conception as a streaming service (which was shelved for technology reasons).
 As a result of improving technology, the name became accurate when the service's streaming content eclipsed its mail order content.

 GEICO stands for Government Employee Insurance Company, and as the name suggests, only sold insurance to government employees.
 (The assumption at the time was that government employees would tend to be better drivers.)
 It has since expanded well-beyond the point that its name makes any sense.

 There's also a fair amount of credit unions originally founded for public employees of a particular agency that are now open to anyone.
-Many of them still don't fall completely under an Artifact Title by virtue of the fact that they're still operated by the parent company, so the name is still appropriate.
+Many of them still don't fall completely under an Artifact Title by virtue of the fact that that parent company's staff can apply for membership, so the name is still appropriate.

 The iTunes Store, while originally a store for music, now also sells ebooks, movies and iPhone apps.

 Similarly, Google Play works well with most of the things they sell, but one doesn't really "play" a book or newspaper.

 New York's famous Second Avenue Deli, now located on 33rd Street and 3rd Avenue, with a second location on 1st Ave. and 75th St.